 The second head of compensation for a scar injury that you could receive is special damages.
 This head of claim provides compensation for the financial expenses your injuries have caused you to experience.
 For example, you could potentially claim back the cost of:

 - Loss of earnings.

 - Cosmetic aids, such as makeup or wigs.

 - Mobility aids.

-To claim under this heading, you must be able to provide proof of your losses.
+To claim under this heading, you must be able to provide proof of the financial impact.
 For example, this could include payslips, bank statements, or invoices.

 To learn more about how much you could claim for a permanent scar, contact our team of advisors today.

 There are a few different incidents that can result in permanent scars.
-Below, we’ll explore when you could be owed a duty of care, and how a breach in this duty could result in permanent scarring.
+Below, we’ll explore when you could be owed a duty of care, and how a breach in this duty could result in a scarring injury.
 However, it’s important to note that in all of the cases we mention below, you must be able to prove that:

 - You were owed a duty of care

 - This duty was breached